Winners announced in FINWR photo contest

 Other Wildlife winners

-The winning entry in the other wildlife category went to Tina Westcott of Clarence for her photo of a frog, which gained the second-highest level of support among the judges.
+The winning entry in the other wildlife category went to Tina Wescott of Clarence for her photo of a frog, which gained the second-highest level of support among the judges.
 Second place went to Jessica Waite of Oakfield for her photo of a bee; and third to Sandy Geschwender for her photo of a butterfly.

 First place, landscape